aryak007/whatsapp_business_api_investigation/README.md

     - Session based messages - If the responses are sent within 24hrs, its called session messages.
 Session messages include - [Text Messages](https://developers.facebook.com/docs/whatsapp/api/messages/text), [Media Messages](https://developers.facebook.com/docs/whatsapp/api/messages/media), [Group Messages](https://developers.facebook.com/docs/whatsapp/api/messages/group) and some type of messages as well like [contact and location messages](https://developers.facebook.com/docs/whatsapp/api/messages/others).
 There's no limit to the number of session messages that can be sent.
 The pricing model for session messages vary from partner to partner.
 [Twilio's WhatsApp API Pricing](https://www.twilio.com/whatsapp/pricing/in)

     - Template based messages - If the reply by WBA to the client is sent after 24hrs, the message needs to be of the type [template messages](https://developers.facebook.com/docs/whatsapp/api/messages/message-templates).
-A template message can be of type [Media template message](https://developers.facebook.com/docs/whatsapp/api/messages/message-templates/media-message-templates) or [Interactive template Message](https://developers.facebook.com/docs/whatsapp/api/messages/message-templates/interactive-message-templates).The pricing model for template messages also vary from partner to partner.
+A template message can be either of the type [Media template message](https://developers.facebook.com/docs/whatsapp/api/messages/message-templates/media-message-templates) or [Interactive template Message](https://developers.facebook.com/docs/whatsapp/api/messages/message-templates/interactive-message-templates).The pricing model for template messages also vary from partner to partner.
 [Twilio's WhatsApp API Pricing](https://www.twilio.com/whatsapp/pricing/in).
 A message template needs to be pre-approved.
 However, it's possible to edit/add template messages.
 Check out the [template message guidelines](https://developers.facebook.com/docs/whatsapp/message-templates/guidelines#tips) for more information on this.

     All template messages are required to be preconfigured and created using the `Business Manager`.
 [More Information about this](https://www.facebook.com/business/help/2055875911147364?id=2129163877102343)